 Remnants of what King described can still be found, although degraded from their original magnitude and variety.
 Like regular Indian burning around San Francisco Bay, this landscape in Tejon Ranch in southern California is maintained in an early successional stage by regular disturbance: periodic cattle grazing.
-Hopefully, a way can be found to maintain these unbroken views under the financial pressure to seek more profitable alternative land uses.
-The weeds will win unless somebody cares for it.
+Hopefully, a way can be found to maintain these unbroken views under the financial pressure to seek more profitable alternative land uses; i.e., development.
+Either way, the weeds will win unless somebody cares for it.